yashraw/yashraw.github.io/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br>
 Technology enthusiast Mechanical Engineer Graduate who is in love with Designing, Rendering and Photography.
-Experienced in various 3D programs like SolidWorks and Blender.
-Currently taking a break to persue further studies in design/industrial engineering related field.
+Experienced in various 3D programs like SolidWorks and Blender.I am keen to learn directly from seasoned industry professionals and currently taking a break to persue further studies in design/industrial engineering related field.

 ***